Instructor

 Why use WorkflowAI with Instructor?

-• Access to over (and counting) from OpenAI, Google, Anthropic, Llama, Grok, Mistral, etc. New models are usually added to WorkflowAI just a few hours after their public release.
+• Access to over 100+ models (and counting) from OpenAI, Google, Anthropic, Llama, Grok, Mistral, etc. New models are usually added to WorkflowAI just a few hours after their public release.

 • Guaranteed structured outputs thanks to our native structured generation provider features (for models supporting structured generation) and thanks to our carefully crafted prompt and automatic retry (for models not supporting structured generation)

-• Unlimited, free observability visualize all your LLMs , share runs with your team, runs, add runs to (note that is required to run benchmarks), on different models, etc.
+• Unlimited, free observability visualize all your LLMs runs, share runs with your team, evaluate runs, add runs to benchmarks (note that templating with input variables is required to run benchmarks), re-run input on different models, etc.

-• Fix your agents in seconds without deploying code Optionally, you can use our features to enhance & deploy your agent's instruction right from our web-app.
+• Fix your agents in seconds without deploying code Optionally, you can use our deployment features to enhance & deploy your agent's instruction right from our web-app.
 Ideal for fixing agent corner cases in production.
-Note that is a required to use deployments.
+Note that templating with input variables is a required to use deployments.

 • Zero token price markup because we negotiate bulk deals with major providers, you will pay exactly the same price as if you were going directly to the provider.
 And you get a unified, detailed view of your LLM spending (per agent, per day, etc.).
 Also, no need for a separate key for each provider.
 You get your WorkflowAI API key and you can access all major providers.

-• Cloud-based or self-hosted thanks to our licensing model
+• Cloud-based or self-hosted thanks to our open-source licensing model

 • We value your privacy and we are SOC-2 Type 1 certified.
 We do not train models on your data, nor do the LLM providers we use.

-Learn more about all WorkflowAI's features in our .
+Learn more about all WorkflowAI's features in our docs.

 1-minute integration of WorkflowAI in existing Instructor code